JoaoLeonello/joao-leonello-mini_rutter/README.md

 # Mini Rutter

-This project was developed for a job application, but after I delivered the test on time the company ghosted me (https://www.rutter.com/) :).
+This project was developed for a job application, :).
 It utilizes separation of concerns, ports and adapters architecture, and is fully containerized with Docker to allow easy setup from scratch.

 ## Requirements